EU Taxonomy Regulation

 1. Climate Change Mitigation

-Purpose: To reduce or prevent greenhouse gas (GHG) emissions, in line with the EU’s commitment to achieving net-zero emissions by 2050 under the European Green Deal and the Paris Agreement.
+Purpose: To curb or prevent greenhouse gas (GHG) emissions, echoing the EU’s vow to get to net zero emissions by 2050 under the European Green Deal and the Paris Agreement.

-Why We Have It: Climate change poses a significant threat to ecosystems, human health, and economies globally.
-By prioritizing activities that actively reduce emissions (e.g., renewable energy, energy efficiency), the EU Taxonomy aims to accelerate the transition to a low-carbon economy and mitigate the impacts of climate change.
+• Why We Have It: Climate change poses significant risks to ecosystems, human health and worldwide economies.
+By focusing on activities that directly reduce emissions (e.g. renewable energy, energy efficiency), the EU Taxonomy is the catalyst for advancing the transition to a low carbon economy and averting the brunt of future climate change impacts.

 2. Climate Change Adaptation

-Purpose: To make economies, infrastructures, and ecosystems more resilient to the impacts of climate change, such as extreme weather events, rising sea levels, and changing temperatures.
+Purpose: To reinforce economies, infrastructure and ecosystems to better withstand the onslaught of climate change, such as extreme weather patterns, rising ocean levels and climbing temperatures.

 3. Sustainable Use and Protection of Water and Marine Resources